ndg24/chrome-productivity-aid/README.md

-# Study Blocker Chrome Extension
+# Study Sentry: Study Blocker Chrome Extension

 **Study Blocker** is a Chrome extension that helps you stay focused by blocking distracting websites, like YouTube, while you're studying.
 It provides features like toggling study mode, whitelisting sites, and displaying usage statistics.